 What Do Green Tree Frogs Need In Their Tank?

-A green tree frog enclosure must contain (75°-80°) F constant temperature, UVB lighting, slightly moist substrate, moss (if there is not enough humidity), plants and barks, shallow water bowls with chlorinated water, hygrometer, thermometer etc.
+A green tree frog enclosure must contain (75°-80°) F constant temperature, UVB lighting, slightly moist substrate, moss (if there is not enough humidity), plants and barks, shallow water bowls with chlorinated water, hygrometer, thermometer, etc.

 A glass enclosure normally works fine for green tree frogs as it allows the heat to escape the tank.
 The temperature should always remain constant and should not raise more than 80°F.

 Creating a temperature gradient will help your frog to decide its positions according to its body needs.
-When one part of the tank is highly heated and the other part contains low temperature in comparison, it’s called ‘temperature gradient’.
+When one part of the tank is highly heated and the other part contains low temperature in comparison, it’s called a ‘temperature gradient’.